 If you’re searching for somewhere to take a mid-day break, a great option is Sunset Reservoir Brewing Company.
 For eateries closer to the seaside, check out Java Beach Cafe and Beach’N SF.

 If you want to explore bigger green spaces in San Francisco, the Sunset District is surrounded by wonderful parks like Golden Gate Park, The Presidio, and Mile Rock Beach.
-Take a bike ride all the way to the Pacific shoreline of San Francisco, and you’ll end up at Ocean Beach.
+Take a bike ride to the Pacific shoreline of San Francisco, and you’ll end up at Ocean Beach.

 On the way there, you may pass sights like the 16th Avenue painted steps or the de Young Museum.
 The San Francisco Botanical Garden is also located in Golden Gate Park.
 Some of the amazing things to see and do around the Sunset District include: